-‘The View’s’ Abby Huntsman Blasts Trump Campaign: White House Can’t ‘Tell the Media What To Do’
+‘The View’s’ Abby Huntsman Blasts Trump Campaign: White House Can’t ‘Tell The Media What To Do’

-Abby Hunstman of The View had some pushback for the campaign of President Donald Trump and its request that networks decline to book certain guests who have been critical of the president in the past and accused him of colluding with Russia.
+Abby Huntsman of The View had some pushback for the campaign of President Donald Trump and its request that networks decline to book certain guests who have been critical of the president in the past and accused him of colluding with Russia.
 According to a report in HuffPost.
 Huntsman was reacting to a memo sent out by the Trump campaign’s communications director Tim Murtaugh which contained a list of high-profile Democrat lawmakers and media figures, along with the recommendation that television shows decline to book them.

 “The White House is not in a position to tell the media what to do,” said Huntsman, who previously co-hosted Fox & Friends.